Your Guide to Getting More Magnesium | Natural Factors USA Skip to content

 Magnesium-Rich Foods

 Magnesium is vital for a wide range of physiological processes essential for good health.
-Where possible, it’s best to obtain your daily requirement of magnesium through foods as these provide additional beneficial nutrients.
+Where possible, it’s best to obtain your daily requirement of magnesium through foods, as these provide additional beneficial nutrients.

 Variety of green vegetables